JayVeezy1/MA_thesis/README.md

 thus it is also recommended to use previous research filtering as a guideline.
 Patient demographics, secondary diagnosis will always be derived, regardless of this filter.

+4) Notes for future Research:

+There are many labels in the MIMIC-III dataset that have not yet been included into this analysis.
+It is possible to include sources like: transfers, services, microbiologyevents, cptevents for further research.
+Especially noteevents offer a noteworthy source for possible ML-research based on text-analysis.
+These sources might be included in the SQL-function 'get_all_events_view'.

 # WIP